 - The speaker becomes warm during charging.
 This is not a malfunction.

 - Avoid exposure to rapid temperature change, direct sunlight, mist, sand, dust, or mechanical shock.
 Also, never leave the speaker in a car parked in the sun.

 - In an extremely cold or hot environment, charging stops for safety.
 If charging takes a long time, it also makes charging of the speaker stop.
-To resolve these issues, disconnect the micro-USB cable from the speaker and connect it again within an operating temperature between 5 °C and 35 °C (41 °F and 95 °F).
+To resolve these issues, disconnect the AC adaptor or micro-USB cable from the speaker and connect it again within an operating temperature between 5 °C and 35 °C (41 °F and 95 °F).